vermilion1/spa-template/README.md

 ####TODO

+ - app/js/src -> app/src
- - Use RequireJS with its paths (aliases)
+ - Use screens.json for JS initialization
+ - Compile templates
+ - Files structure
- - Remove Traceur
+ - Remove Traceur (or not?)